somhi/PCXT_DeMiSTify/README.md

   * Windows does not care about RTS/CTS signals
   * In Linux those RTS/CTS lines need to be connected for XTIDE to detect the image.
 Take care that CTS goes to RTS and RTS to CTS.

+**Mouse support**:

+* Core includes a wrapper that converts PS2 mouse protocol to Microsoft Mouse mode.
+Mouse support is experimental and seems to stop working most of the times when the other COM port is being used for serdrive.
+UART speed should be selected at 1200..115kbps in OSD and therefore serdrive should serve images at 115 kpbs.
+Cutemouse drivers has been tested and works `ctmouse /s2`

 Follows original Readme (with some crossed out text where does not apply).